nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### Updating an Object

-To modify an object which has already been created, make a `PATCH` request to the model's _detail_ endpoint specifying its unique UUID.
+To modify an object which has already been created, make a `PATCH` request to the model's _detail_ endpoint specifying its UUID.
 Include any data which you wish to update on the object.
 As with object creation, the `Authorization` and `Content-Type` headers must also be specified.

 ```no-highlight
 curl -s -X PATCH \